 - Be advised that DPZ has no information on development proposals until plans are formally submitted to the County.
 Once the initial plan (as defined in the Subdivision and Land Development Regulations) has been submitted for residential projects, the property will be posted with a poster to advise interested parties of the file number, name, and number of proposed units/lots.
-Non-residential and subsequent residential plans (final subdivision plans for major subdivisions, and site development plans for associated subdivisions) do not require posting. - Concerned citizens may also check DPZ's website (http://gis.howardcountymd.gov/gsearchplans/gsearchplans.asp) under "Search Development Plans and Meetings" to determine whether the plans have been submitted and to determine the file number and project name (this is critical to track status). - The plan file is available between 8:00 a.m. to 5:00 p.m. at the DPZ Public Service Desk located in the George Howard Building, 3430 Court House Drive, Ellicott City MD 21043.
+Non-residential and subsequent residential plans (final subdivision plans for major subdivisions, and site development plans for associated subdivisions) do not require posting. - Concerned citizens may also check DPZ's website (https://data.howardcountymd.gov/Search Plans) under "Search Development Plan and Meetings" to determine whether the plans have been submitted and to determine the file number and project name (this is critical to track status).